or1426/Clifford-T-estimator/README.md

 * constants.py - useful numerical constants
 * stabstate.py defines the StabState class for holding and manipulating a stabaliser state in CH form
 * cliffords.py - defines the basic Clifford gates
-* measurement.py - defines MeasurementOutcome class for computing overlaps
+* measurement.py - defines MeasurementOutcome class for computing overlaps and PauliZProjector class
+* qk.py - contains a class to translate between our work and the qiskit statevector_simulator for testing purposes - requires qiskit to be installed
-* util.py - printing utils
+* util.py - utility functions

 # Usage
 ## Construct computational basis states